facebookresearch/nevergrad/README.md

 ```
 python -m nevergrad.benchmark additional_experiment --imports=nevergrad/benchmark/additional/example.py
 ```
 See the [example file](nevergrad/benchmark/additional/example.py) to understand more precisely how functions/optimizers/experiments are specified.
 You can also submit a pull request to add your code directly in `nevergrad`.
+In this case, please refer to these [guidelines](docs/adding_an_algorithm.md).

 Functions used for the experiments must derive from `nevergrad.functions.BaseFunction`.
 This abstract class helps you set up a description of your function settings through the `get_summary` method,  which is called to create the columns of the data file produced by the experiments.
 See the docstrings for more information, and [functionlib.py](nevergrad/functions/functionlib.py) and [example.py](nevergrad/benchmark/additional/example.py) for examples.